mtrybulec/interviewer/doc/QUICK-START.md

 but it can be any valid Shiny output.

 Next come a series of questions, UI elements, page-breaks, and function definitions that make up the full questionnaire definition.
-Here, it's a single, single-choice question, that displays `"Question 1"` as its label, and displays three responses (in this case, using radio-buttons).
+Here, it's a single, single-choice question that displays `"Question 1"` as its label, and displays three responses (in this case, using radio-buttons).

 While the `buildResponses` function is called here to construct response ids and labels,